Contagion (Star Trek: The Next Generation): Plot

-When they enter the planet's orbit, a probe is automatically launched from the surface.
-Having reviewed the Yamatos logs, Chief Engineer La Forge recognizes that the probe carries a computer virus that led to the Yamato's destruction.
-He insists that they destroy the probe before the virus can be unleashed.
-However, a portion of the virus was stored in the Yamato logs and had infected the Enterprise.
-Although mostly contained, the virus still threatens to destroy the Enterprise in a matter of hours.
+When they enter the planet's orbit, a probe is launched from the surface.
+Chief Engineer La Forge deduces that the probe carries a computer virus that caused the Yamato's destruction, and insists on destroying the probe.
+However, a portion of the virus stored in the Yamato logs has infected the Enterprise, threatening to destroy it in a matter of hours.
 Picard, Lt.
 Commander Data, and Lt.
-Worf beam to the source of the probe launch.
-While exploring the ruins, they find a teleportation portal that appears to allow for instantaneous interstellar travel to a different location that changes every few seconds.
-Among the destinations are the Enterprise and Haakona bridges.
-Data attempts to access the Iconian computer systems and becomes infected with the virus himself, but retains enough of his functions to instruct Picard on how to destroy the base.
+Worf beam to the planet.
+They find a transportation portal that allows instantaneous travel to a number of destinations, including the Enterprise and Haakona bridges.
+Data becomes infected with the virus, but retains enough function to instruct Picard on how to destroy the base.

-Meanwhile, in orbit, the Haakona decloaks in front of the Enterprise and threatens to attack, but soon appears to be suffering from similar system failures.
-The threat of attack, however, forces Commander Riker to raise the shields, which prevents them from retrieving the away team.
-Picard orders Worf to return with Data to the Enterprise using the Iconian gate, while he starts the destruct sequence.
-Before the entire structure explodes, and before the Enterprise could beam him out, Picard uses the gate to jump onto the Haakona's bridge, and discovers that their ship is set on an auto-destruct sequence they cannot stop due to the virus.
+Meanwhile, the Haakona threatens to attack the Enterprise, but soon begins to suffer from similar system failures.
+Picard orders Worf to return with Data to the Enterprise using the Iconian gate, while he destroys the base.
+Before the structure explodes, Picard uses the gate to jump onto the Haakona's bridge and discovers that their ship is set on an auto-destruct sequence they cannot stop.